WyattBlue/nim-auto-editor/README.md

 ---

 ## Why Nim?
-Nim produces a much tinier standalone binary than Python w/ pyinstaller.
-Nim is faster and has a better type checker.
+Nim produces a much smaller standalone binary than Python or pyinstaller.
+Nim is also faster thanks to its static typing.

 ## Building
-You will need [the Nim compiler](https://nim-lang.org/), a Unix environment, and `make`.
+You will need [the Nim compiler](https://nim-lang.org/), a Unix environment.

 ```
-make setup
+nimble makeffmpeg
-make
+nimble make
 ```